Chochenyo

 Chochenyo (also called Chocheño and East Bay Costanoan) is also the name of their spoken language, one of the Costanoan dialects in the Utian family.
 Linguistically, Chochenyo, Tamyen (also Tamien) and Ramaytush are thought to be close dialects of a single language.

 The Ohlone tribes were hunter-gatherers who moved into the San Francisco Bay Region around 500 CE, displacing earlier Esselen people.
 In Chochenyo territory, datings of the ancient Newark Shellmound, West Berkeley Shellmound, and Emeryville Shellmound attest to people residing in the Bay Area since 4000 BCE.

-Chochenyo territory was bordered by the Karkin to the north (at Mount Diablo), the Tamyen to the south and southwest, the San Francisco Bay to the west, and overlapped a bit with the Bay Miwok and Yokuts to the east.
+Chochenyo territory was bordered by Karkin territory to the north (at Mount Diablo), Tamyen territory to the south and southwest, and the San Francisco Bay to the west, overlapping a bit with the Bay Miwok and Yokuts to the east.

-During the California Mission Era, the Chochenyos moved en masse to the Mission San Francisco de Asís (founded in 1776) in San Francisco, and Mission San José of Fremont (founded in 1797).
-Most moved into one of these missions and were baptized, lived and educated to be Catholic neophytes, also known as Mission Indians, until the missions were discontinued by the Mexican Government in 1834.
-Then the people found themselves landless.
-A large majority of the Chochenyo died from disease in the missions and shortly thereafter, only a fragment remaining by 1900.
+During the California Mission Era, the Chochenyo moved en masse to the Mission San Francisco de Asís (founded in 1776) in San Francisco, and Mission San José of Fremont (founded in 1797).
+Most moved into one of these missions and were baptized, lived and educated to be Catholic neophytes, also known as Mission Indians.
+When the missions were discontinued by the Mexican Government in 1834, the people found themselves landless.
+A large majority of the Chochenyo died from disease in the missions and shortly thereafter, with only a fragment remaining by 1900.
 The speech of the last two native speakers of Chochenyo was documented in the 1920s in the unpublished fieldnotes of the Bureau of American Ethnology linguist John Peabody Harrington.

+In 1925, Alfred Kroeber, then director of the Hearst Museum of Anthropology, declared the Ohlone extinct, which directly led to its losing federal recognition and land rights.

-Today, the Chochenyo have joined with the other San Francisco Bay Area Ohlone people under the name of the Muwekma Ohlone Tribe.
-As of 2007, Muwekma Ohlone were petitioning for U.S. federal recognition.
+Today, some Ohlone, of which most are Chochenyo, have formed the Muwekma Ohlone Tribe.
+As of 2007, the Muwekma Ohlone Tribe were petitioning for U.S. federal recognition.

-Chochenyo tribes and villages

-The East Bay and eastward mountain valleys were populated with dozens of Chochenyo tribes and villages.
-See: